Edmonds and Groves: the former England cricketer, his business partner and their stock market empire built with bribery and scams

 The email is among a cache of documents leaked to Global Witness by sources who requested anonymity.

 Sable, listed by Edmonds and Groves on AIM in 2008, had spent the previous months lining up its first iron ore rights in Liberia.
 Now it was backing Condé’s campaign in neighbouring Guinea.
-To get close to Condé, Sable was courting his son, Alpha Mohammed Condé —with the implication that when his father became president, Sable’s interests in Guinea would be taken care of.
+To get close to Condé, Sable was courting his son, Alpha Mohamed Condé —with the implication that when his father became president, Sable’s interests in Guinea would be taken care of.

-“We look forward to bringing this political collaboration to life,” Alpha Mohammed wrote to Sable on 4 August 2010.
+“We look forward to bringing this political collaboration to life,” Alpha Mohamed wrote to Sable on 4 August 2010.
 “It will make my dad all the more comfortable to support our business partnerships and trust us as a team to be solution providers for many of the challenges he will face.”

 As Sable took care of campaign logistics—booking flights for the Condés, arranging meetings with a Liberian minister and the heads of South African intelligence, and offering the loan of a helicopter—its agent Sampil, an old confidante of Condé and a member of his entourage, was on the ground in Guinea scouting for permits.